lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-03-19-revisiting_demillo.md

 a social, consensual process and not through some sort of mechanical checking.
 Proofs of programs are too long, tedious and shallow to be checked through such a social process.
-Many of their points were right, but their main argument was completely wrong.
+Some of their points were right, but their main argument was laughably wrong.

 ### Background